entertainmenttechnology/Smith-MTEC3501-2025F/projects/Tenjing Norsang/Documents/RoadMapAndGanttChart.md

-# 🗓️ Sonic Evolution — Updated LVP Development Timeline
+# 🗓️ Sonic Evolution — LVP Development Timeline
 ### **December 26, 2025 → May 8, 2026**

 The LVP goal: